magerber93/odin-recipes/README.md

 # odin-recipes
 This is my first project using HTML.
-I will be creating a recipe website using only what I have learned in HTML basics.
+I will be creating a recipe website using only what I have learned in HTML basics for now.
 This will hopefully help me remember and commit to memory what I have learned, and improve in my HTML skills.